How to Seal A Deck

 pot as you go around the deck.
 Mask off any spots on the deck that are not to

-receive the sealer with a cut of the plastic sheeting and tape it where needed.
+receive the sealer with a cut of the plastic sheeting and tape it where needed as mentioned in

 should be applied in a consistent manner, avoiding areas of build-up like from drippage.